ner0-m/elsa-joss-paper/paper.md

 elsa accommodates diverse data fidelity terms, such as (weighted) least squares and Poisson log-likelihood, and supports a variety of regularization techniques, including L2, sparsity-inducing L1, total variation, and Plug-and-Play (PnP) priors.

 Tailoring to specific problem formulations, elsa supports a diverse set of iterative reconstruction algorithms, including gradient-based methods (FGM, OGM), splitting-based methods (ISTA, FISTA, ADMM), and primal-dual algorithms (PDHG).

 elsa implements multiple forward model approximations for attenuation X-ray CT, such as the Siddon's and Joseph's method, available for both CPU and CUDA.
 All our models support arbitrary acquisition trajectories in cone-beam geometry via projection matrices.
 For PCCT, the forward model employs differentiable Kaiser-Bessel functions and B-Splines, with additional support for spherical functions and spherical harmonics.

-elsa implements multiple forward model approximations for attenuation X-ray CT, such as the Siddon's and Joseph's method, available for both CPU and CUDA.
-All our models support arbitrary acquisition trajectories in cone-beam geometry via projection matrices.
-For PCCT, the forward model employs differentiable Kaiser-Bessel functions and B-Splines, with additional support for spherical functions and spherical harmonics.